Car Insurance for Leased Vehicles: Requirements & Coverage You Need

 Here are proven strategies to keep your lease insurance costs in check:

 1. Shop and compare multiple insurers.
 Rates for identical coverage can vary by hundreds of dollars annually between carriers.
 Always get at least 3–4 quotes before choosing.
+Check out our tips on what to look for when shopping for car insurance.

-2. Maintain a strong credit score.
+4. Maintain a strong credit score.
 In most states, insurers use credit-based insurance scores to set premiums.
 A good credit score can meaningfully reduce your rate.

-4. Meet lease requirements exactly — don't over-insure.
+6. Meet lease requirements exactly — don't over-insure.
 Match your coverage to what your lease requires.
 Going above what's specified may not be necessary and adds cost.

-6. Choose a vehicle with lower insurance costs.
+7. Choose a vehicle with lower insurance costs.
 Vehicles with strong safety ratings and lower repair costs — like the Toyota Corolla or Honda CR-V — tend to carry cheaper premiums.

-What Happens If You Have Insufficient Coverage?
+What Happens If You Have Insufficient Coverage or a Lapse?

 • Lease violation: Your lessor can declare you in breach of contract at any time your coverage doesn't meet the stated requirements.